awwad/depresolve/README.md

 13. python _s_retrieve_deps_via_pip.py --n=1 --cm2 --noskip      # (to run this for 1 package, the first 1 in the mirror alphabetically, employing conflict model 2, and not skipping if the package has already been analyzed)
 14.

+Comments on _s_retrieve_package_data.py:
+This script handles manual parsing of setup.py files, without employing pip, and simply extracts dependencies.
+It is no longer in use and is replaced by _s_retrieve_deps_via_pip.py.
+Sorry about the names.